 Currently, there are no lifts available at Warwick station and we have secured funding through the Access for All scheme to install lifts so that all platforms will be accessible.
-The work on this is due to start in February 2023 and scheduled to be complete by February 2024.
+The work on this was due to start in February 2023 and scheduled to be complete by February 2024.
+Some structural issues arose when work began on the underpass which meant further structural surveys had to completed and revised plans drawn up.
+The lifts will now be in a different location than originally planned and work continues to complete this scheme.
+It is estimated that this will be completed by Spring 2025.